datavadoz/gcp-de/README.md

 - To enable: `gsutil versioning set on gs://<bucket_name>`
 - To see if the version is enabled or not: `gsutil versioning get gs://<bucket_name>`
 - To list all files and see their version number: `gsutil ls -a gs://<bucket_name>`

+### Access Control In GCS
+- Who can do what on GCS at what level.
+- There are 3 ways to grant permission into a bucket:
+    - Apply at project level
+        - Using IAM: storage predefined role or custom role.
+    - Apply at bucket level
+        - Uniform level access: apply for all objects inside bucket (no object level permission).
+        - Fine grained permission: ACL (Access Control List) for each object separately.
+    - Assign bucket level role
+        - Select bucket & assign role to a user.